 Description of the Unit: The Noah Creek Formation consists of a thin upper increment of fine-grained sediment usually ranging between 0.3 and 1.5 m (1 to 5 ft) thick overlying thick sand and gravel that typically exceeds 5 m (15 ft) in thickness.
 Bedding structures in the thick lower sequence of sand and gravel include all of the flow-regime bedforms described by Simons et al. (1965) and the various channel-fill types recognized by Ramos and Sopena (1983).
 In settings proximal to ice advances, the formation's deposits may exhibit collapse structures related to melt out of ice blocks buried in the outwash sequence.
+Also, in proximal settings a silt facies is recognized.
+This unit is best described as a slackwater deposit that consists of a thin, very discontinuous mantle on the oldest Late Wisconsin terraces associated with the Des Moines River valley.
 Secondary alteration includes soil formation throughout the upper fine-grained sediment, with other pedogenic alterations (such as beta horizons) sometimes extending down into the upper part of the underlying sand-and-gravel sequence.
 The sands and gravels are oxidized above the water table and unoxidized below.